python-websockets/websockets/docs/howto/nginx.rst

 avoid the overhead of TCP for communicating between processes running in the same OS.

-We start the app with :func:`~websockets.server.unix_serve`.
+We start the app with :func:`~websockets.asyncio.server.unix_serve`.
 Each server process listens on a different socket thanks to an environment variable set by Supervisor to a different value.

 Save this configuration to ``supervisord.conf``: